openthc/bong/README.md

 You can use BONG through it's normal web-interface to view objects in real time or view logs.

-BONG also provides and API -- so that other services can consume the data from the different back-ends easier.
+BONG also provides an API -- so that other services can consume the data from the different back-ends easier.

 ```php